Who We Are

 Clínica Esperanza was founded in 2007 as a place for patients, volunteers, community partners and donors to be healthy.
 Our community health care model ensures that quality care comes from caregivers who are fully integrated in the community.

-Clínica Esperanza offers primary medical care to RI residents without health insurance, with an emphasis on Spanish-speaking and culturally accustomed care.
-In addition, our focus is on prevention and health maintenance, giving our patients the tools they need to improve their quality of life in the long-term.
-Our clinic is run by paid staff members and is supported by a robust volunteer community.
+Clínica Esperanza offers primary medical care to uninsured Rhode Islanders, with an emphasis on culturally accustomed and linguistically appropriate care.
+In addition, our focus is on prevention and health maintenance, giving our patients the tools they need to improve their quality of life in the long-term. `We have 12 core staff members and leverage the help of over 300 medical and non medical volunteers.

-We also work with community members to empower others through a variety of health education and outreach programs, including a women’s health clinic, a nutrition and healthy lifestyle program, a childhood obesity prevention program, domestic violence support groups, and health screenings.
+We also work with community members to empower others through a variety of health education and outreach programs, including a women’s health clinic, a healthy lifestyle intervention program, a childhood obesity prevention program, domestic violence support groups, and health screenings.

 August 2007: Clínica Esperanza / Hope Clinic founded by a group of medical volunteers.
 Initially, we operated out of the basements and meeting spaces of local churches and community service organizations – we thank Open Table of Christ for being our primary home during the Great Recession.